asish012/aws-solution-architect-associate/class-notes-cloudguru/quiz.md

 - Enable Multi-AZ for the database.
 **Self managed Database server's availability**
 - Introduce another EC2 instance in another AZ with replication configured.
 Thus availability will be achieved.

-**S3 PUT/PUTS/DELETE request rate**
-- Amazon S3 automatically scales to high request rates.
-For example, your application can achieve at least 3500 PUT/POST/DELETE and 5500 GET requests _per second per prefix_ in a bucket.
-There are no limits to the number of prefixes in a bucket.

 **Amazon ECS Launch Types**